tarwn/lessthandot-hugo/blogs/content/posts/2012-01-24-a-comparison-of-relational-database.md

   - Database Programming

 ---
 There are a lot of RDBMS out there.
-It would be nice to assume that any one is perfect for or can be adapted to any situation, but that simply isn&#8217;t true.
+It would be nice to assume that any one is perfect for or can be adapted to any situation, but that simply isn't true.
 Each has its strengths and its weaknesses.

 When I am doing initial research on a database project, there are a few properties I will look into and questions I will ask to determine what is the best fit for that project.